ethereum/web3.py/docs/overview.rst

 Overview
 ========

-The purpose of the page is to give you a sense of everything this library can do and to serve as a quick reference guide.
+The purpose of this page is to give you a sense of everything Web3.py can do and to serve as a quick reference guide.
 You'll find a summary of each feature with links to learn more.
 You may also be interested in the :ref:`Examples <examples>` page, which demonstrates some of these features in